AllTrails vs Komoot — Which Hiking App Is Best For You?

 My verdict — is AllTrails or Komoot better?

-AllTrails and Komoot are both good hiking apps with excellent features.
+AllTrails and Komoot are both great hiking apps with excellent features.
 They’re almost as good as each other, but AllTrails wins for me because it has more trails to choose from and a smoother, more seamless user experience.
-The database has over 200,000 curated trails — all filtered by length, duration and user rating — meaning you can find your ideal hiking route very easily.
+The database has over 450,000 curated trails — all filtered by length, duration and user rating — meaning you can find your ideal hiking route very easily.
 If your time in the outdoors is spent only hiking, AllTrails is the best option.

 While I don’t think Komoot is quite as good as AllTrails as a hiking companion, it’s still a great app.
 In fact, I would recommend it to people who love both hiking and cycling, as it does both very well, whereas AllTrails really lacks on the cycling front.
-For hikers, the only real advantage Komoot has over AllTrails is the turn-by-turn navigation — you’ll have to decide how important this feature is to you.
+I’d also recommend Komoot over AllTrails for those who do multi-day hiking, as you cannot plan multi-day hikes on AllTrails (unless you create a separate trail for each day).

 Thank you for reading!
 If you found this post useful, I’d be grateful if you would consider using the affiliate links below when planning your travels.
 I’ll make a small commission at no extra cost to you.
 This will help me to keep this blog running.
 Thanks for your support — Lauren.